LordBrom/HighlightDuplicates/readme.md

 ```

 _Note:_ By default none of these commands have a key binding, and can only be used via the Command Palette.
-You can set a key binding by adding one, or both, of the following lines to the key binding file.
+You can set a key binding by adding any of the following lines to the key binding file.
 (Preferences > Key Bindings)

 ``` js
 { "keys": ["alt+shift+h"], "command": "toggle_highlight_duplicates" }